Yes, telehealth is permitted in Argentina.

 Yes, the use of telehealth is permitted in Bahrain.

-In Belgium, no legal framework exists in relation to telehealth.
-Healthcare professionals ("HCPs") contemplating the use of remote care technology are faced with two restraints:
+In Belgium, no specific legal framework exists in relation to telehealth.

 Yes, the use of telehealth is permitted in Canada.